Carrier-Grade NAT Configuration

 Example Configuration:

-The following commands configure nataddr_pool1 as the NAT pool and nataddr_pool2 as the next pool, and the port block size as defined 1024.
+The following commands configure nataddr_pool1 as the NAT pool and nataddr_pool2 as the next pool.

 When the pool nataddr_pool1 has fully allocated its IPv4 addresses, the next pool named nataddr_pool2 will start allocating IPv4 addresses from its pool.
 The pool nataddr_pool2 includes a rage of IPv4 address from 100.100.101.1 to 100.100.101.150.